How to Get to Moraine Lake in 2024

 There are a few spaces to park your car at the start of Moraine Lake Rd, but those often fill up in bike season.
 If you can’t get parking here, one of your options is to park at Samson Mall.
 This adds a lot of elevation and distance to your bike ride, so pack extra snacks.

-If you’re a domestic traveler, make sure to bring your bike to Banff, or it’s possible to rent bicycles for the day in either Banff at Bactrax, Rebound Cycle in Canmore, or Wilson Sports in Lake Louise Village.
+If you’re a domestic traveler, make sure to bring your bike to Banff, or it’s possible to rent bicycles for the day in either Banff at Bactrax, Rebound Cycle in Canmore, Wilson Sports in Lake Louise Village, or at the Lake Louise Summer Gondola.
+Reservations for bikes in the summer are recommended.

-**You can always bike to Moraine Lake during any season, but when the road opens to vehicles, you will be biking next to buses.
+**You can always bike to Moraine Lake during any season, but when the road opens to vehicles, you will be biking next to buses on a narrow, winding road.

 Scenic Option: Hike There Via the Paradise Valley Trail